-WASHINGTON (CN) – A banking trade organization and one of its members claim the federal government pulled a classic bait and switch when it diverted their dividend payments to a federal highway trust fund.
+WASHINGTON (CN) - A trade group for banking claims in a federal complaint that the U.S. government pulled a classic bait and switch when it diverted dividend payments to a highway trust fund.

 The class action filed in the U.S. Court of Federal Claims on Feb.
 9, targets a Federal Reserve rule which the plaintiffs claim made the diversion possible.